 FENBENCUR™ aims to restore P53 tumor supressor and block the pathways which are used for metastasis and to provide immune system support and block glutamine and glucose pathways which are also used as supplementary food supplies for tumor cells.

-FENBENCUR™ may be best supported with additional CURCUBOS™, Vitamin E (EGamma) & Vitamin D3/K2 and (25mg C*B*D – not available from this site) as suggested in a well-known 1g Panacur/222mg FZ protocol (containing 22% FZ) , (ours is 99% FZ without the lactate/calcium filler) and a ZERO sugar Diet with regular cruciferous vegetables.
+FENBENCUR™ may be best supported with additional CURCUBOS™, Vitamin E (EGamma) & Vitamin D3/K2 and (25mg CBD Magic™ – not purchasable through paypal), as suggested in a well-known 1g Panacur/222mg FZ protocol (containing 22% FZ) , (ours is 99% FZ / 260mg without the lactate/calcium filler) and a ZERO sugar Diet with regular cruciferous vegetables.

 FENBENCUR™ has not been scientifically proven in this respect though it’s individual ingredients have been shown in various studies to be efficacious and safe.
 All extracts are pharmaceutical grade and contained in an HPMC vegan capsule.

-FENBENCUR™ may best be supported with Vitamin E (800mg) such as EGamma™, CURCUBOS™ (600mg), Vitamin D3/K2 (8000IU), (25mg C*B*D – not available from this site) and a ZERO sugar Diet with regular cruciferous vegetables.
+FENBENCUR™ may best be supported with Vitamin E (800mg) such as EGamma™, CURCUBOS™ (600mg), Vitamin D3/K2 (8000IU), (25mg CBD Magic™ – not purchasable through paypal) and a ZERO sugar Diet with regular cruciferous vegetables.
 Make sure that on the OFF days the additional supplements are continued without break and if you wish, provide additional liver support such as Milk Thistle. and plenty of organic black coffee’s, coffee bullets or coffee enemas.
 To improve on this protocol, make sure you see the Important extra pathways which tumors use once you block the glucose pathways. (see Full pathway diagram as PDF here)

 Using the PULSE ON/OFF method: FENBENCUR™ 60 Day Capsules and 60 Night Capsules will last 10 weeks.
 Pulsing the formula with a break in between allows the liver a recovery time but also may sabotage the tumor’s process of re-configuring it’s fuel supply (metabolic reconfiguration/plasticity) when the primary fuel supply such as Glucose is blocked by Fenbendazole, adding to the tumor stress.